 So there you have it.
-Two weeks in the life of an intern.
+Two weeks in the life of a Rangeland intern.
 Between the vineyard and winery curriculum, I learned a lot.
 Most people have no idea the work that goes into making a bottle of wine.
 We pop the cork – perhaps turn the screw cap – and pour.

 I know differently….